moveit/moveit_tutorials/doc/motion_planning_pipeline/motion_planning_pipeline_tutorial.rst

 Expected Output
 ---------------
-In Rviz, we should be able to see three trajectories being replayed eventually:
+In RViz, we should be able to see three trajectories being replayed eventually:

  1. The robot moves its right arm to the pose goal in front of it,
  2. The robot moves its right arm to the joint goal to the side,